Where Do You Place Your Hands For CPR?

 How Deep to Perform Chest Compressions

 For adult victims, the depth of chest compressions is vital.
+It is important to use both your arm strength and the strength of your upper body to ensure effective compressions.
 You should aim to compress the chest at least 2 inches (approximately 5 centimeters) deep.
 Adequate compression depth ensures that the heart is effectively compressed, which is necessary to circulate blood.

 Proper Hand Placement for Child and Infant CPR

 The hand placement for child and infant CPR differs from that for adults due to the smaller size of their chests.
-Here's how to place your hands for child and infant CPR:
+Proper hand placement when performing chest compressions is crucial to ensure effective blood circulation and increase the chances of survival.
+Here’s how to place your hands for child and infant CPR:

 Child CPR (Ages 1 to Puberty):